-There's no better place to be than Downtown Pittsburgh for the holidays season.
-Plan your getaway now to enjoy ice skating, shopping, once-in-a-lifetime performances and a glowing and festive atmosphere throughout the city.
+There's no better place to celebrate the holidays than in downtown Pittsburgh!
+Plan your getaway now, and get ready for spectacular events, scenic ice skating, incredible performances and a festive atmosphere throughout the city.

 The 56th Annual Comcast Light Up Night Celebration celebration takes place on Friday, November 18 throughout Downtown.
 This free event features music by national and local artists across several stages and genres, as well as the start of Pittsburgh's favorite holiday attractions, an unveiling of the city's holiday decorations, family-friendly activities and a special bridge lighting ceremony, all capped off by an awesome fireworks display.

 November 18-December 23, 2016

 Light Up Night marks the annual opening of the Peoples Gas Holiday Market.
 Inspired by the original German Christkindlmarkt, the Holiday Market creates a picturesque shopping village in Market Square - located in the heart of downtown Pittsburgh.
 Peruse local and national vendors housed in vintage, wooden chalets selling one-of-a-kind holiday gifts.
 Plus, receive a complimentary photo with Santa if you make a donation to the Greater Pittsburgh Food Bank, and enjoy festive entertainment by Pittsburgh arts organizations on the Market Square stage.